viastopshate/CIS3500ProjectGroup18/README.md

 - Name: Via Liu
 - Email: bangchel@sas.upenn.edu

-We appreciate your interest in Europia and look forward to hearing from you!
+We appreciate your interest in Chromagotchi and look forward to hearing from you!